 2020 Disruptive Dozen

-The ”Disruptive Dozen” results from interviews of one hundred Mass General Brigham senior Harvard faculty followed by a rigorous selection process to identify the twelve mostly likely to have significant impact on healthcare by the end of 2021.
+The “Disruptive Dozen” results from interviews of one hundred Mass General Brigham senior Harvard faculty followed by a rigorous selection process to identify the twelve mostly likely to have significant impact on gene and cell therapy in the next 18 months.

 #12 | Reducing the Burden of Prior Authorizations